Bartapapa/legend/docs/pages/base-rules.md

 A character also starts with 6 <b>Hit Points</b> (or <b>HP</b>), 10 <b>Inventory</b> slots and 10 <b>Mind</b> slots.

 Choose or roll 2 <b>[Gifts](https://bartapapa.github.io/legend/gifts)</b>, which each take up a slot in your Mind.
-Choose or roll your character's <b>[Gifts](https://bartapapa.github.io/legend/failed-careers)</b>.
+Choose or roll your character's <b>[Failed career](https://bartapapa.github.io/legend/failed-careers)</b>.
 It takes up a slot in your Mind.
 It gives you a few starting items, as well as a bonus to one of your attributes.
 Choose, or create, as many Goals as you'd like - you'll be rewarded for completing them.

 Each character starts with 3 rations (1 slot), 3 torches (1 slot), and 1 light weapon.